Salamasina

 Queen Salamāsina was a powerful and high-ranking woman in Samoan social history.
-She held the four papā (district) titles which gave her the paramount status of Tafaʻifā ('one supported by four') on the western islands of Samoa.
+She held the four papā (district) titles which gave her the paramount status of Tafaʻifā ('one supported by four' or 'square') on the western islands of Samoa.
 Contrary to popular belief she was not the first Tafaʻifā, as these titles were willed to her by their previous possessor, Nāfanua (Tonumaipe‘a Nāfanua).
 She is the titular ancestor of two of the four paramount titles of Samoa, Tupua Tamasese of Falefa and Salani and the Amaile Mataʻafa line.

 Family history

 Salamāsina descended from several powerful royal bloodlines.
 Her mother, Vaetoefaga, was an extremely highborn noblewoman who enjoyed a lofty position in both Samoan and Tongan societies.
 Vaetoefaga's father was the Tu‘i Tonga Kau‘ulufonua II (a son of Tu‘i Tonga Kau‘ulufonua I and the Samoan noblewoman Vainu‘ulasi) and her mother was Taupoimāsina (the daughter of high chief Lefono of Amoa, Savai‘i).

 As a teenager Vaetoefaga became the tenth and last wife of the Samoan paramount sovereign chief of Ā‘ana, Tui Ā‘ana Tamaalelagi, with whom she conceived their daughter Salamāsina.
 One of Tamaalelagi's royal attendants named Utufanunutunutu traveled to the Tongan island of Tongatapu with the intent of securing Vaetoefaga as Tamaalelagi's wife.
 He deceived her family with fantastical stories about the land and people of Samoa and succeeded in arranging the marriage and an impressive dowry.
 As part of the arrangement, Vaetoefaga's brother Ulualofaigā was given political concessions in Fagaloa (in Atua district).
 Vaetoefaga prompted the construction of the Tui Ā‘ana's "unofficial" residence (akin to a vacation home) near Vaialua in Nofoali‘i, A‘ana after being threatened by the families of Tamaalelagi's other wives.
 Vaetoefaga left Nu‘uausala (the Tui Ā‘ana's residence in Leulumoega) to seek refuge among her Tongan relatives who had settled in the villages allotted to her brother (Tamasese 2004:10).
 Her home was named Afeafe-o-Vaetoefaga ("refuge of Vaetoefaga") to commemorate this fearful time of persecution and conflict between the budding Tongan community and the established Samoan factions.